eclipse/nebula/README.md

 Welcome to the Eclipse Nebula project.
 This repositority contains a large set of UI elements that can be used in Fat or Thin client applications based on Java and SWT.

+## Download
+Please have a look at https://www.eclipse.org/nebula/downloads.php

+You'll find update sites for all releases and also for the latest build

 ## Contact
 * [Issues/Questions](https://github.com/eclipse/nebula/issues)
 * [Mailing list](https://dev.eclipse.org/mailman/listinfo/nebula-dev)